vbfg1973/ClaimsAreUs/README.md

 Each of the routes requested in the above requirements has been implemented.

 Logging occurs to console, but is also available in SEQ here: http://localhost/#/events.
 Structured logging has been implemented via Serilog.

+# Guide to reading

+The most pertinent code can be found in the single controller, ClaimsAreUs.Api.Contollers.CompanyController.

+This sends messages and receives responses through Mediatr.
+The messages and their handlers are all defined under ClaimsAreUs.Domain.Features.Companies.
+They are divided into groups by Commands (where the result is a state change) and Queries (where data is retrieved but no state is changed).
+Each of these is further subdivided into features which map to each of the routes requested.